To main content

 Watch Gröna Lund's amusement park transform into Winter Wonderland

 All traces of Halloween – carved-out pumpkin heads, cobwebs, et al – have been removed, and trees and bushes have been decorated with LED lighting.
-A 130 feet long sledding slope has been constructed in front of Gröna Lund's main stage, and the haunted ship that was moored by the "Bläckfisken"-carousel has left port.
+A 130-foot-long sledding slope has been constructed in front of Gröna Lund's main stage, and the haunted ship that was moored by the "Bläckfisken"-carousel has left port.
 In its place is a glass-covered pontoon where custom-made bumper cars – "disco bumpers" – are being unwrapped under a huge disco ball.
 And all over the park, neon-clad construction workers navigate dug-out trenches in the thick blanket of snow that covers much of Stockholm.
 The junior area, with rides for younger children, is to be transformed into "Sagolunden", while "Rainbow Land", "Grüna Lund", "Bubble Street" and "Klappfabriken" will all be located in the park's main area.

 Disco Bumper at Gröna Lunds amusement Park.